RLOC: Terrain-Aware Legged Locomotion using Reinforcement Learning and Optimal Control: Results and Discussion

 \subsection{Recovery Controller}

-In order to account for external perturbations, we also trained an RL recovery control policy to map the robot states to low-level desired joint positions so as to withstand external forces or pushes and to maintain the robot's stability.
-In our experiments, we observed that despite the robustness of the model-based controller, the robot was unable to stabilize against external perturbations with forces exceeding \SI{100}{\newton} of magnitude along the robot's base for a duration of \SI{1}{\second}.
-Furthermore, while walking over rough terrain, using a footstep planner and a whole-body controller to track the desired feet positions introduces delays in response to the disturbances.
-As a result, training the RL recovery control policy to stabilize over rough terrains further enables an active response to perturbations even on complex terrains.

-We tested the behavior of the RL recovery control policy and the model-based controller for a range of external forces applied to the robot's base along the horizontal x-axis (frontal axis) and y-axis (lateral axis) for duration between \SI{0.5}{\second} and \SI{2.5}{\second}.
-The observations representing the KDE of the recovery rate as a function of the magnitude and duration of the external force for each of the controllers is as shown in Fig.~\ref{fig:perturbations}.
+We tested the behavior of the RL recovery control policy and the motion controller for a range of external forces applied to the robot's base along the heading and lateral axes for duration between $[0.5, 2.5]\,$\si{\second}.
+The observations representing the KDE of the recovery rate as a function of the magnitude and duration of the external force for each of the controllers are as shown in Fig.~\ref{fig:perturbations}.
 The color-bar labels represent the success probability of the robot to stabilize following external perturbations.
-We measure this for both ANYmal B and ANYmal C and observe that compared to the whole-body controller which can handle perturbations of up to approximately \SI{100}{\newton} along the x-axis for the ANYmal B quadruped, the RL policy can handle external force of up to approximately \SI{225}{\newton} and \SI{400}{\newton} for ANYmal B and ANYmal C respectively.
-It is important to note that for the case of ANYmal C, we increased the position tracking gain to 60 compared to 45 for ANYmal B and also increased the joint torque limits to \SI{\pm80}{\newton\meter} compared to \SI{\pm40}{\newton\meter} for ANYmal B. We also observed a significant increase in the ability to handle external forces laterally using the recovery control policy as compared to the model-based motion controller as is shown in Fig.~\ref{fig:perturbations}, The results obtained are demonstrated in \href{https://youtu.be/-ToiFl-eBt8}{Movie S3}.
+We measure this for both ANYmal B and ANYmal C and observe that compared to the motion controller which can handle perturbations of up to approximately \SI{100}{\newton} along the x-axis for the ANYmal B quadruped, the RL policy can handle external force of up to approximately \SI{225}{\newton} and \SI{400}{\newton} for ANYmal B and ANYmal C respectively.
+It is important to note that for the case of ANYmal C, we increased the position tracking gain to 60 compared to 45 for ANYmal B and also increased the joint torque limits to \SI{\pm80}{\newton\meter} compared to \SI{\pm40}{\newton\meter} for ANYmal B. The results obtained are also demonstrated in \href{https://youtu.be/-ToiFl-eBt8}{Movie S3}.